Boise Prenuptial Agreements Attorney

 Derek A. Pica, PLLC agrees love is a beautiful thing, but a prenuptial agreement protects that love by securing financial assets.
 With Derek A. Pica’s help in drafting a prenuptial agreement, your focus can return to the intimate factors that led you down the aisle in the first place.
 Should your love grow cold, the agreement we draw up will ensure a fair divorce with terms to which both parties already agreed.

 Divorces happen every day, costing some people the hard-earned money and assets they accrued during their marriage.
-In other cases, the end of a marriage could shatter a business with the swipe of a pen, costing other families their incomes.
+In other family cases, the end of a marriage could shatter a business with the swipe of a pen, costing other families their incomes.

 As divorces are emotionally distressing, petty claims could be placed on your property out of spite by a jilted spouse, and the process could drag on for years.
 Through the forethought of writing a prenuptial agreement, you save yourself the agony of your personal life being paraded through a court of law.
 This process can only reinforce your marriage by outlining the terms and conditions of a life-long contract.